AstroBarker/sitar/README.md

 # 1DSaha
-playing with making a one dimensional Saha ionization solver
+playing with making a Saha ionization solver

 unfinished.